curusarn/bash-zsh-compat-widgets/README.md

 1) activate the bindings by running `source example_revert.sh`
 1) press `Control-R` or `Control-P` to use them
 1) revert the bindings with `eval $revert_ctrl_r` and `eval $revert_ctrl_p`

+## Dependencies

+bash 4.3+

+Pretty much only OS that ships with bash older than this is macOS with bash 3.2.57